-- Students wishing to make an informal complaint or file a grievance should contact the Enrollment Services or Campus Center Director for the correct procedures to be followed.
-Record-keeping will be the responsibility of that office. - In the case of complaints, the Enrollment Services (or the designee) will either:

-a. direct the complainant to the supervisor of the area where the alleged incident occurred or b. contact the supervisor on the student's behalf. - 3.
-Students filing a grievance will be instructed to send a written statement which documents the alleged discrimination to the Associate Vice President for Student Affairs and to the immediate supervisor of the area where the alleged incident occurred.
+- Students wishing to make an informal complaint or file a grievance should contact the Student Success Center or Campus Center Director for the correct procedures to be followed.
+Record-keeping will be the responsibility of that office. - In the case of complaints, the Assistant Dean of Students (or the designee) will either: - a. direct the complainant to the supervisor of the area where the alleged incident occurred or - b. contact the supervisor on the student's behalf. - Students filing a grievance will be instructed to send a written statement which documents the alleged discrimination to the Dean/Associate Dean of Students and to the immediate supervisor of the area where the alleged incident occurred.
 A written response from the supervisor will be made within ten working days. - 4.
 If after reviewing the written response the student wishes to pursue the matter further, copies of the entire file are to be forwarded to Park University's Human Resources Officer.
 This officer will be free to interview those directly involved, and will be free to contact any who have information, in order to resolve the matter.
 The student's right to appeal stops with the Human Resources Officer.
 The goal of this procedure is to prevent reoccurrence.
 However, in instances where an individual is found responsible for serious discriminatory action, the Human Resources Officer will consult with the President regarding sanctions. - The President may choose to impose a variety of sanctions, including verbal warnings or letters of reprimand or dismissal from employment or enrollment at Park University.

-Please refer to the Academic Regulations and

-Policies section for material specifically relating to academic grievances and grade appeals.
+Please refer to the Academic Regulations and Policies section for material specifically relating to academic grievances and grade appeals.

-ACADEMIC GRIEVANCES
+ACADEMIC GRIEVANCES AND GRADE APPEALS

-Refer to Academic Regulations and Policies, Academic Grievances and Grade Appeal, page 96.
+Refer to Academic Regulations and Policies, Academic Grievances and Grade Appeal, page 98.